Habrodera nilotica

-Habrodera nilotica is a beetle of the Cicindelidae.
+Habrodera nilotica is a beetle species in the family Cicindelidae.

 Description

 Habrodera nilotica is a small-bodied species, reaching about 9–11 mm in length.
 Elytra are orange-yellow win greenish markings.
 Pronotum has greenish reflections.

 Distribution

 This widespread species occurs in Canary Islands, North Africa and in the Afrotropical realm.
 It is usually found on sandy banks of rivers and lakes.